flybywiresim/docs/docs/pilots-corner/a32nx-briefing/flight-deck/ovhd/ext-lt.md

 - OFF:
     - Strobe light are off.

-Strobes are turned on latest when airborne usually shortly before the take of roll.
+Strobes are turned on at the latest when airborne.
+Usually shortly before the take of roll.

 ![STROBE and NAV](../../../assets/a32nx-briefing/overhead-panel/lights/strobe-right.jpg "STROBE and NAV"){loading=lazy}